Faanilo/lyrics_finder/README.md

-# lyrics_finder (using genius lyrics)
+# lyrics_finder

-a small module to find lyrics
+a command line interface for Genius Lyrics